berkayemrekeskin/Recipe-Generator/README.md

 # Recipe Generator AI Web Application

 This is a Recipe Generator web application that uses Ollama and Llama 3.2 to generate personalized recipes.
-The app is built with Python (Flask) for the backend, HTML for the frontend, and MySQL for user authentication.
+The app is built with Python (Flask) for the backend, HTML for the frontend, and MySQL for user authentication & recipe saving.

 ## Features
 - AI-powered recipe generation using Ollama and Llama 3.2